 - The embryo needs to have divided its cells correctly over six days and have reached blastocyst stage, it must have be of a good enough quality and it must also be functionally and genetically normal.
 Its chances of implanting are at its greatest at this point.

-- The endometrium, the internal layer of the maternal uterus, meanwhile, needs to be receptive so that the embryo can implant inside it.
+- Endometrium, the internal layer of the maternal uterus, meanwhile, needs to be receptive so that the embryo can implant inside it.
 This receptivity is acquired as the menstrual cycle progresses.
 The endometrium thickens, and its blood vessels and its secretions increase.

 When both the embryo and the endometrium are ready, there needs to be efficient communication between the two in order for implantation to take place.
 This takes place over four phases:

-- The apposition stage which takes place when the cells in the blastocyst trophectoderm cells make contact with the cells in the endometrial epithelial lining thanks to elongations of the latter known as pinopods.
+- Apposition stage.
+Which takes place when the cells in the blastocyst trophectoderm cells make contact with the cells in the endometrial epithelial lining thanks to elongations of the latter known as pinopods.

-- The invasion stage during which the blastocyst invades the endometrial stroma, breaks the epithelial lining’s basal membrane separating the epithelial cells and makes contacts with the mother’s blood vessels.
+- Invasion stage.
+During which the blastocyst invades the endometrial stroma, breaks the epithelial lining’s basal membrane separating the epithelial cells and makes contacts with the mother’s blood vessels.